svaksha/aksh/cs-webserver.md

 P = Perl/PHP/Python

 1. First Migrate the Database data
 Try to copy schema as much as possible, run lots of test queries on new DB, determine where the differences are (are primary keys defined differently?
 Are some field definitions different?
 Are dates formatted differently?) that kind of stuff.
-Make sure you will not need to use any Windows or .Net specific objects.
-This happens with sites running .Net that use Windows objects for functionality like reading spreadsheets or word processing documents.
-Windows objects will  not run natively on Linux boxes.
-Sometimes you can get them to work, but it is NEVER easy..

 2. Write all your existing website database calls in your chosen language for your new database.
 Fix anything that doesn't work.
 One of the biggest gotchas in moving from Windows to Linux is case sensitivity in file names.
 I always, always use all lower case file names specifically to avoid this problem.
 Links to File.html and